 Provide access to enjoy open space and recreation opportunity.

-Continue to opportunities for non-motorized recreation such as hiking, skiing, biking, and snowshoeing.
+Continue to augment and improve opportunities for non-motorized recreation such as hiking, skiing, biking, and snowshoeing.

-Increase opportunity for both summer and winter recreation.
+Enhance opportunity for both summer and winter recreation.

-Provide recreation and education opportunity for children and underserved communities.
+Provide recreation and education opportunity for children and underserved communities (i.e. mobility impaired, low income, diverse communities)

 Provide quality hunting opportunities.

+Monitor use and implement management actions to ensure sustainable levels of use and impacts.

 See the full suite of objectives developed by the Nason Ridge Advisory Committee, and the benefits that accompany the achievement of those objectives at the end of this document.